rule

 Text 21

-How must I, considering that the Holy Example will not give up His prowess, proceed now not to neglect my interest?
-The killing of a woman, of my sister, especially when she is pregnant, will for ever vanquish my fame and opulence and shorten my life span.
+What should I do now, not to neglect my self interest?
+I assume that the Example of Virtue will not give up His ways.
+The killing of a woman, my sister, especially when she is pregnant, will for ever tarnish my reputation and opulence, and will shorten my life span.

 How must I, considering that the Holy Example will not give up His prowess, proceed now not to neglect my interest?
 The killing of a woman, of my sister, especially when she is pregnant, will for ever vanquish my fame and opulence and shorten my life span.
 (Vedabase)